 No Place for Guesswork

 Managers can tell in seconds if they like someone.
-But it can take up to five hours to tell, through structured questions and tests, if a person will excel in a job.
-Yet all must excel for the firm’s future.
-Managers must embrace the science of management and people to excel in recruitment and selection.
+But it can take up to five hours to tell, through structured questions and tests, whetehr or not a person will excel in a job.
+Managers must embrace the science behind recruitment and selection.

 Before starting the search for a new recruit, it’s critical that a job analysis is done and that job descriptions and person profiles are developed.
 These documents drive search.
 Where a firm has no strategy, it can also be useful to go back to set out the strategy.
-Strategy determines why new staff are needed and their skills and knowledge.
+Strategy determines why new staff are needed and what skills and knowledge they need.

 Search and Selection